skip to main | skip to sidebar

 Stephen Wilson 'Information Arts intersections of art, science, and technology' MIT Press Cambridge 2002

+I am an interdisciplinary, mixed-media artist.
+My interests include the impact of culture, technology and location on personal experience and social interrelationship.
 I am an assistant professor at Massachusetts College of Art where I teach in the Studio Foundations and Graduate departments.
 My work has been widely exhibited - including New York City, Melbourne, Australia, Baltimore, Boston, Oakland, Richmond VA, Winston-Salem, NC, Portland, OR, and Rockport and Portland, ME.